MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 [!INCLUDE [version-gt-eq-2019](../../../includes/version-gt-eq-2019.md)]

-After you add or modify your workflow states for a work item type, you may want to define one or more rules that are applied depending on the workflow state change.
+After you add or modify your workflow states for a work item type, you might want to define one or more rules that are applied depending on the workflow state change.
 Adding rules to workflow states supports the following scenarios:

 ::: moniker range="azure-devops"